We respect your privacy.

 About Paris

 Paris is undoubtedly one of the ultimate destinations.
 Whether you're looking for a new place to travel to or you're finding a new home for yourself, the French capital is perfect for a lot of reasons.
 Not the least of which are the views, the sights, the tastes, and, of course, the experiences they offer.
-So to help you out when you finally go here, here's a travel guide that can give you a good general idea of what Paris is really like.
+To help you go through all the craziness you’ll find here, take a look at this travel guide.
+It’ll give you a good general idea of what Paris is really like.

-As the capital city of France, Paris is one of, if not the busiest city in the country.
-As well as one of the busiest in the world.
-This is to be expected since it has a population of 2.148 million people, and those are the residents alone.
-What more when the hordes of tourists go here?
-Of course, French is the dominant language here, and if you don't know why, you don't have to worry.
-The city has many language schools on offer to teach you.
-As for the currency, they mostly use the Euro here.
+As the capital city of France, Paris is the busiest city in the country.
+Not to mention one of the most crowded too.
+Paris has a population of 2.148 million.
+Those are just the residents alone!
+What more when you take the hordes of tourists into account?
+Furthermore, despite how global it is, French remains the dominant language in Paris.
+If you don't know the language, there’s nothing to worry about.
+The city has many language schools to teach you.

 When Should You Visit Paris?

 Paris is one of those cities that's just so beautiful, it'd look good no matter the season.
 However, spring in Paris is practically other-worldly.
-When the trees and flowers are in full bloom, they not only freshen up the air in this bustling metropolis, but they bring about a magical exuberance as well.
-And as Audrey Hepburn said in the 1954 film, 'Sabrina,' you must have rain on your first day in Paris.
+The blossomed trees and flowers freshen up the air and exude a magical exuberance in this bustling metropolis.
+And as Audrey Hepburn said in her film “Sabrina” (1954), you must have rain on your first day in Paris.
 According to her, the damp chestnut trees make the city smell its sweetest.
-And while that may be up for debate, there's no denying that a dewed-up Paris, after a nice April shower, is also something else!
+While that may be up for debate, there's no denying that a dewed-up Paris, after a nice April shower, is also something else!

 Paris: City Travel Guide